Lemonszz/Biome-Makeover-Docs/content/notes/item/cladded_armor.md

 Cladded Armor has a [Projectile Resistance](notes/mechanic/projectile_resistance) attribute, giving it a defense stat of 21 against projectile weapons, slightly higher than Diamond Armor's defense of 20.

+Like Leather Boots, Cladded Boots allow the player to walk on Powdered Snow.

 ### Stats
 | Stat | Helmet | Chestplate | Leggings | Boots | Full Set |
 | ---- | ---- | ---- | ---- | ---- | ---- |